PEXANE2/azure-docs.tr-tr/articles/hdinsight/hadoop/python-udf-hdinsight.md

     pig
     ```

-2. `grunt>` Komut istemine aşağıdaki deyimleri girin:
+2. Komut istemine aşağıdaki deyimleri girin `grunt>` :

    ```pig
    Register wasbs:///pigudf.py using jython as myfuncs;